 CONFIDENTIAL CLIENT CONCERNS

-The world has changed in our lifetimes.
+The world has changed in our lifetime.
 Our society is now riddled with men and women who financially victimize others through deception and manipulation.
 These people are called Con-Artists and Grifters.
 Con-Artists and Grifters find their victims through social media, internet dating sites, obituaries, and public records.
 They target widows or the recently divorced.
 They prey upon grieving and lonely people.

 Con-Artists and Grifters find victims at the gym, restaurants, country clubs, resorts, or at social events.
 They are handsome, beautiful, and charming.
 They have a pleasing demeanor and sense of humor.
 Victims are flattered by their attention and may even invite them to stay at their home.

 Con-Artists and Grifters are typically unemployed and have murky backgrounds.
 They attribute an idle lifestyle to being “new to the area,” “recently retired,” or in“transition.”
 They soon begin “borrowing” money from their victim.

 Victims are troubled by these events.
 They may seek help from police but are told, “It’s a civil matter.
 There’s nothing we can do.”
 Make no mistake, Con-Artists and Grifters are criminals.
 They defraud victims of their wealth through manipulation and false pretenses.
 They may even blackmail, threaten, or abuse victims to control them.

 If someone you know is the victim by a Con-Artist or Grifter, tell us their story.
 Working with attorneys, we help clients reclaim their their privacy and security through lawful interventions.

 Stalking is a Class B Felony in Washington State.
 Stalking is defined in RCW 9A.46.110: